igaloly/vue-preloaders/README.md

 ### Close
 Container is optional.
-If no container was set, preloader on body tag will be closed (if exists).
+If no container was set, the preloader on the body tag will be closed (if exists).
 ```javascript
 this.$preloaders.close(/*{ options: { container } }*/)
 ```